wonderfan/rust/prompt.md

+---

+As we all know, there are node configuration and protocol configuration in the blockchain system.
+How do popular blockchain systems manage these two aspects?
+Please explore their details.

+---

 Please read their codes carefully and line by line, ignore test related functions and code fragments. write concrete descriptions including following sections:

 1. main structs: